MarCast/6lbr-on-Telecontrolli-Devices-XIP/README.md

 #6lbr-on-Telecontrolli-Devices V1.1

 This version contains the Contiki OS with the addition of the output management, adapted to X.IP4T / X.IP5 devices.
 In the folder "cc13xx" (located in platform/srf06-cc26xx/srf06) you find the file board.h.
-You added the pins IOID_14 to control the output LEDs.
+Pin IOID_14 added to control the output LEDs.

 Tested with Contiki-develop-20170121